 Hawaii is Earth's connecting point to the rest of the Universe.
 The summit of Mauna Kea offers the best conditions for optical, infrared and millimeter/submillimeter measurements.
 The mountain hosts the world's largest astronomical observatory, with telescopes operated by astronomers from eleven countries.
 The combined light-gathering power of the telescopes on Mauna Kea is fifteen times greater than that of the Palomar telescope in California -- for many years the world's largest -- and sixty times greater than that of the Hubble Space Telescope.

-There are currently thirteen working telescopes near the summit of Mauna Kea.
+There are currently thirteen telescopes near the summit of Maunakea.
 Nine of them are for optical and infrared astronomy, three of them are for submillimeter wavelength astronomy and one is for radio astronomy.
 They include the second largest optical/infrared telescopes in the world (the Keck telescopes), the largest dedicated infrared telescope (UKIRT) and the largest submillimeter telescope in the world (the JCMT).
 The westernmost antenna of the Very Long Baseline Array (VLBA) is situated at a lower altitude two miles from the summit.
 The newest facility is the Thirty Meter Telescope, which is currently in planning.
+Two observatories have stopped operations in 2015 and will be decommissioned including the University of Hawaii-Hilo .9 meter edcuational telescope - Hoku Ke'a, and Caltech Submillimeter Observatory.
+A third observatory will be decommissioned in the near future.